isomerpages/govtech-stp/_travellers-from-malaysia/05a-SCPR.md

 Click [here](/rgl/requirements-and-process) for details on health requirements.

 ## SC/SPR General Entry into Singapore
-SC/SPRs that are not travelling under any particular Safe Travel Lanes can still return to Singapore.
+SC/SPRs can return to Singapore without applying for any specific Safe Travel Lane.
 However, they will be subjected to the prevailing health measures imposed on incoming travellers.
 Please click [here](https://www.ica.gov.sg/covid-19) for more information.